olab/OLab4/README.md

 	https://olab4.localhost/player

   The login dialog will appear if the container is configured properly.
 •	Log into Olab4 as user ‘demo’ and password 'oldemo' as the password.
+Once logged in, look for the 'Maps' menu item and you should be good to go.

 Any problems or questions, please contact us!